Free Business Advice Helps Essex Vineyard Grow Sustainably

 Aug, 08 2024

-New Hall Wine Estate in Purleigh, Crouch Valley, Essex, has a central focus on sustainable innovation and maximising vine health and prosperity, whilst enhancing the ecology and biodiversity of the surrounding habitat.
+New Hall Wine Estate in Purleigh, Crouch Valley, Essex, has a central focus on sustainable innovation and maximising vine health and prosperity, whilst enhancing the ecology and biodiversity of the surrounding habitat of the vineyard.

 The family-run vineyard was seeking to enhance the biodiversity benefits achievable on all aspects of the land, including the land between the vines and previously unutilised grass margins, to provide both ecological and economic benefits to the business.